-Fundamental Shakeup of the Military Control of Nuclear Weapons CFE Treaty: Flanks, Adaptation of CFE, and NATO Enlargement
+Fundamental Shakeup of the Military Control of Nuclear Weapons

 U.S. Policy

 U.S.-Russian Relations U.S. Assistance

 Russia

 SUMMARY

 Vladimir Putin, who was catapulted into the Kremlin following Boris Yeltsin's resignation, was elected President on March 26, 2000 by a solid majority that embraced his military campaign in Chechnya.
 Parties backing Putin did well in the December 1999 Duma election, giving Putin a stable parliamentary majority as well.
 Putin has moved to strengthen the central government vis-a-vis regional leaders, to bring TV and radio under tighter state control, and to modernize the armed forces.
 Federal forces have suppressed large-scale military resistance in Chechnya, but face the prospect of prolonged guerilla warfare.